aedobbyn/beer-data-science/compile.md

 ### Workflow Overview

+**Get and Prepare**

-* Hit the BreweryDB API to iteratively pull in all beers and their ingredients along with other things we might want like breweries and glassware
-* Unnest the JSON responses, including all the ingredients columns, and
-* Dump this all into a MySQL database
+When we first hit the BreweryDB API to iteratively pull in all beers and their ingredients along with other things we might want like breweries and glassware.
+Then we unnest the JSON responses, including all the ingredients columns, and dump this all into a MySQL database.

-* Create a `style_collapsed` column to reduce the number of levels of our outcome variable
-    * `grep` through each beer's style to determine if that style contains a keyword that qualifies it to be rolled into a collapsed style
-    * If it does, it gets that keyword in a `style_collapsed` column
+Next, we create a `style_collapsed` column to reduce the number of levels of our outcome variable.
+We do this by `grep`ing through each beer's style to determine if that style contains a keyword that qualifies it to be rolled into a collapsed style; if it does, it gets that keyword in a `style_collapsed` column.
-    * Further collpase styles that are similar like Hefeweizen and Wit into Wheat

-* Unnest the ingredients `hops` and `malts` into a sparse matrix
-    * Individual ingredients as columns, beers as rows; cell gets a 1 if ingredient is present and 0 otherwise
+Finally we unnest the ingredients `hops` and `malts` into a wide, sparse dataframe.
+Individual ingredients are now columns, with each beer still in its own rows; a cell gets a 1 if ingredient is present and 0 otherwise.
+This allows more granual inference into ingredients' effects on both style and bitterness (occasioning a short foray into hops).

-* Cluster: unsupervised k-means clsutering based on ABV, IBU, and SRM

-* Run a neural net
+**Short foray into hops**

+A quick look at the most popular hops and an exploration of the relationship between hops and bitterness.

+**Infer**

+Cluster: unsupervised k-means clustering partitioning the entire dataset into ten clusters.
+Next, we cluster on a dataset composed of just five selected styles into five clusters.

-    * Predict either `style` or `style_collapsed` from all the predictors including the total number of hops and malts per beer
+We then attempt to predict predict either `style` or `style_collapsed` using a neural net and a random forest.
+The main predictors are ABV, IBU, SRM, total number of hops, and total number of malts.
+The glass a beer is served in is also considered.
+Finally,

+***

 **Short Aside**

 The question of what should be a predictor variable for style is a bit murky here.
 What should be fair game for predicting style and what shouldn't?
 Characteristics of a beer that are defined *by* its style would seem to be "cheating" in a way.

-* Main candidates are:
-    * ABV (alcohol by volume), IBU (international bitterness units), SRM (standard reference measure, a scale of beer color from light to dark)
-        * These are outputs of a beer that meaningfully define the beer and are theoretically orthogonal to each other
-    * Ingredients in a beer such as hops and malts
-        * Inputs to a beer that have some effect on its flavor profile
-        * Semi-cheating because if style is determined beforehand it likely determines at least in part which ingredients are added
-    * Glass type
-        * This is defined entirely by style and so should be very predictive of it.
-Since it's determined by style and not by any aspect of the actual beer we don't use it as a predictor.

-**This document compiled by querying the beer database I built, specifically by sourcing the file read_from_db.R.
-This is done for expediency's sake, (the code below detailing how to get the beer, run in full in run_it.R, takes some time to execute).**
+The only "inputs" to a beer we have in our dataset are its ingredients, primarly hops and malts.
+While these certainly have an effect on its flavor profile, I consider them semi-cheating because if style is determined beforehand it likely determines at least in part which ingredients are added.
+The main candidates in my mind are ABV, IBU, and SRM.
+These are "outputs" of a beer (in the sense that they can only be exactly determined once a beer is brewered) that meaningfully define it.
+While correlated ABV is correlated with both IBU and SRM, the three are theoretically orthogonal to each other.
+A style-defined attribute like glass type is a bad candidate for a predictor variable because it is completely decoupled from the beer itself and determined entirely by the style the beer has been assigned to.

 ### Get and Prepare Data